nicole-dwenger/cdslanguage-network/README.md

 ```

 ### 2. Data
 The raw data, which was originally downloaded from [Kaggle](https://www.kaggle.com/nopdev/real-and-fake-news-dataset) is stored in the `data/` directory of this repository.
 Thus, after cloning the repository, no additional data needs to be retrieved.
 The `0_create_edgelist.py` script is specifically targeted towards this dataset.
-However, the `1_network_analysis.py` script can be used with any weighted edgeless stored in a .csv file, with the columns `nodeA`, `nodeB`, `weight`.
+However, the `1_network_analysis.py` script can be used with any weighted edgeless stored in a .csv file, with the columns nodeA, nodeB, weight.

 ### 3.0.
 Script to preprocess news data: 0_create_edgelist.py